What We Choose to Carry.webp

 Every leader carries something: responsibilities, lessons, burdens, and hopes.

-The question is never whether we carry a load, but what we choose to hold, what we release, and what we pass on.
+The question is never whether we carry a load, but what we choose to hold, what we choose to release, and what we choose to pass on.
+This space reflects on the quiet work of stewardship, the weights that steady us, the ones that slow us down, and the legacies that outlive us.

-• What responsibilities rightfully belong to a leader—and which do not?
+• What responsibilities rightfully belong to a leader and which do not?

 • How do we honor the past without being crushed by its weight?